-Impeller Foundation and Impeller Assurance and Resilience Ltd activities of the Foundation.
-The Charity remains independent from the Fire Authority and its operations, although the Foundation may make donations to the Fire Authority to help further the Fire Authority's objectives which are the same as the aims of the Foundation.
+On 1 April 2015, the Authority also set up a separate independent Charitable Company known as the Impeller Foundation.
+The Charity also established a subsidiary Trading Company, Impeller Assurance and Resilience Ltd, to carry out the main trading activities of the Foundation.
+The Charity remained independent from the Fire Authority and its operations, although the Foundation could make donations to the Fire Authority to help further the Fire Authority's objectives which were the same as the aims of the Foundation.